-Premarket: North Korea tensions push stocks to worst week since November
+Nuclear nerves wipe $1-trillion off world stocks

 The market’s backstop safety asset, gold, edged up to its latest two-month high of $1,288 an ounce.
 It soared over 2 per cent in the previous two sessions, and is set for a weekly gain of 2.25 per cent.

-Crude futures extended losses on fears of slowing demand and lingering concerns over a global oversupply meanwhile.
+Crude futures meanwhile extended losses on fears of slowing demand and lingering concerns over global oversupply.

 U.S. crude was down 0.9 per cent at $48.16 per barrel, on track for a weekly loss of 2.9 per cent.